jedkirby/php-cs/README.md

 Usage
 -------

-After installing, copy the following boilerplate configuration into a file named `.php_cs` in the root of your project:
+After installing, copy the following boilerplate configuration into a file named `.php_cs` in the root of your project, remembering to modify the finder directories and/or files:

 ``` php
 <?php